lvm/tmap/README.md

 # `tmap`

 A `TMap` is a wrapper around `sync.Map` with context and a TTL.
-It has the same methods as `sync.Map` plus `Truncate` and `Flush`, which takes care of removing all items in a `Map` and takes care of removing expired items from a `Map`, respectivelly.
+It has the same methods as `sync.Map` plus `Truncate` and `Flush`, which takes care of removing all items in a `Map` and removing expired items from a `Map`, respectivelly.

 ## TTL